3 Proven Channels for a Successful China Marketing Strategy

 So even though your company has put tons of effort into painstakingly crafting its company website, potential customers might not even be able to access it properly.
 In today’s day and age we all know how important first impressions are, so how do you prevent your customers from seeing a glitchy unpolished website.

-There’s really only one solution here, you will need to host your website locally in China or in a nearby country to reduce the slowdown as much as possible.
+There’s really only one solution here, you will need to host your website either locally in China or in a nearby country to reduce the slowdown as much as possible.
 This can be easily done and can make all the difference to your new potential customers.
 Studio Hyperset created a great blog on what it takes to create a great Chinese website.
 You can check it out here!

 2. Social Media – Facebook and Twitter have no Power Here